 This being the home of agriturismo, Agriturismi in Tuscany are generally top range affairs, with a quality and aesthetic that’s hard to beat.
 You’ll be spoiled for choice.

 Our Recommended Agriturismi in Tuscany: Farmstays/Tuscany

 Umbria, the heart of Italy, is lush and green and becoming a new hotspot for agriturismo.
 Outside of the main city attractions of Assisi and Perugia, especially in the east, with its acres upon acres of unspoiled woodland and hundreds of streams and rivers running through its valleys it is wild country, and charmingly unspoilt.

 Over the years rural Umbria has evolved from being a remote feeling backwater to something of a new Tuscany and has become enormously popular with cultured holiday makers and aspiring second home owners, both Italian and foreign.

 Piano Grande and Valnerina are rugged and wild, and Umbria contains Italy’s largest lake, Lago Trasimeno, a well known spot for watersports.

-Not surprisingly, farmstays here are becoming supremely popular, with some parts of Umbria already rivaling Tuscany in this regard and you can expect the same Italian countryside atmosphere in a less pricey way.
+Not surprisingly, the agriturismo experience is becoming extremely popular, with some parts of Umbria already rivaling Tuscany in this regard and you can expect the same Italian countryside atmosphere in a slightly less pricey way.

 Our Recommended Agriturismi in Umbria: Farmstays/Umbria